 Models of neural circuits are fundamental to the study of the central nervous system.
-However, relatively little is known about the connectivity of neurons, and many state-of-theart models are insufficiently informed by anatomical ground truth.
-Electron microscopy (EM) is a particularly well suited modality for imaging of neuronal tissue since it provides the necessary detail for the reconstruction of large scale neural circuits, i.e., the connectome.
+However, relatively little is known about the connectivity of neurons, and many stateof-the-art models are insufficiently informed by anatomical ground truth.
+Electron microscopy (EM) is a particularly well suited modality since it provides the necessary detail for the reconstruction of large scale neural circuits, i.e., the connectome.
 However, the complexity and large number of images makes human interpretation an extremely labor intensive task.
-A number of researchers have undertaken extensive EM imaging projects in order to create detailed maps of neuronal structure and connectivity [1], [2], [3].
+A number of researchers have undertaken extensive EM imaging projects in order to create detailed maps of neuronal structure and connectivity [12, 3, 2].
 A significant portion of neural circuit reconstruction research has focused on the nematode C. elegans which has only 302 neurons and is one of the simplest organisms with a nervous system.
 In spite of its simplicity, the manual reconstruction effort is estimated to have taken more than a decade.
-Newer imaging techniques are providing even larger volumes from more complex organisms, further complicating the circuit reconstruction process [4].
+Newer imaging techniques are providing even larger volumes from more complex organisms, further complicating the circuit reconstruction process [1].
 There is a need for algorithms that are sufficiently robust for segmenting neurons with little or no user intervention.